Tales of Technical Co-founder

 How did this all happen?

-My former boss and colleague was asking around if there’s anyone interested in doing a quick weekend project.
+My former boss and colleague were asking around if there’s anyone interested in doing a quick weekend project.
 I enjoyed working with him, so one thing led to another, and here we are, working days and nights, shipping a very compelling MVP in less than 10 days.

 That’s how Durszlak was created.
 That happened in 2010.